Xeom/edil/doc/commands.md

 #### Cd command
  - Change directory

-Change edil's current working directory to one specified as an argument.
+Change Edil's current working directory to one specified as an argument.
 Even if no argument is given, the command returns the current working directory.